mstgnz/sdc/README.md

-# SQLPorter
+# SQLMapper

-SQLPorter is a powerful Go library that enables SQL dump conversion between different database systems.
+SQLMapper is a powerful Go library that enables SQL dump conversion between different database systems.
 It provides a comprehensive solution for database schema migration, comparison, and conversion tasks.

 ## Features